Zum Hauptinhalt springen

 High selectivity

-The nanoparticles can be administered systemically, but target only diseased tissues
+The nanoparticles can be administered systemically, but penetrate only diseased tissues.

 Safety